Greek contributions to the Islamic world: Medicine

 An author observed that “The fourth Umayyad Caliph, Marwan I, ordered the translation … of the famous medical treatise of Aaron of Alexandria.
 The translation of medical literature was in fact a principal aspect of the scientific progress that distinguished the rule of the Umayyads.”

+The oldest scientific work in Arabic was a discourse on medicine, which was written by Aaron of Alexandria, a Greek Christian priest, and translated from the Syriac language then into Arabic in the year 683 by a Jewish doctor from Basra named Masarjawaih.

 Immense scientific knowledge, (such as Galenic medical knowledge), fell into the hands of Muslims after their military conquest of the Christian city of Alexandria in the year 642.
 Muslim physicians would build upon these Greek works for their later reputation in the medical field.

 Greek fire

 Greek fire was an incendiary weapon used by the Byzantine Empire.
 The Byzantines typically used it in naval battles to great effect as it could continue burning even on water.
 It provided a technological advantage, and was responsible for many key Byzantine military victories, most notably the salvation of Constantinople from two Arab sieges, thus securing the Empire's survival.
 Greek fire proper however was invented in c.
 672, and is ascribed by the chronicler Theophanes to Kalliniko, an architect from Heliopolis in the former province of Phoenice, by then overrun by the Muslim conquests.